 The publisher spent Sunday mornings in Central Park, often stopping to sit and watch the children play.
 Margarita Delacorte had been an ardent Lewis Carroll reader, her favorite poem being “Jabberwocky.”
-Here he found his inspiration.
+It became his inspiration.

 On May 29, 1959 Parks Commissioner Robert Moses unveiled the 11-foot high statue, officially called The Margarita Delacorte Memorial.
 Cast in Long Island City, Queens, by Modern Art Foundry of Long Island City, the complex grouping features Alice sitting on an enormous mushroom.
-Around her are the March Hare with his iconic pocket watch, the Mad Hatter looking smug, the Dormouse nibbling on a seed, and the Cheshire Cat.
+Around her are the March Hare with his iconic pocket watch, a smug-looking Mad Hatter, the Dormouse nibbling on a seed, and the Cheshire Cat.

 “It just seemed a nice thing to have in the park.
 On Sunday mornings I watch the kids climbing over it, under it.
 It’s a regular parade,” Delacorte said.

 |George T. Delacorte at the Alice Statue -- photo by Farrell / New York Daily News|

 As one gift after another was presented to the city, Mayor Ed Koch said “George T. Delacorte is to the City of New York what Lorenzo de Medici was to the City of Florence.”

 The New York Times and other organizations were not so quick to praise.
 They felt Delacorte’s choice of philanthropies were well-intentioned but misdirected.
 The money could be put to better use, it was thought, for institutions like hospitals or drug rehabilitation centers.
 His fountains and statues had no practical purpose.

 Delacorte shrugged off the criticism.
 “What good is the Eiffel Tower?
 Not everything has to have a practical function,” he said.
 “What do we remember about Rome?
 We remember the fountains and the statues.
 There has to be a place in life for the eye’s pleasure.”